Maths and parents - the fears that don't add up

 Is it any wonder that we become anxious when faced with the prospect of helping our own kids with their maths homework?

-So this National Numeracy Day, we are going to explore some of the reasons why parents might dread maths and demystify some of the primary maths topics we fear most.
+Here we explore some of the reasons why parents might dread maths and demystify some of the primary maths topics we fear most.

 Reason 1 - The maths confidence trap

 The first reason for fear I'm going to call 'The Confidence Trap'.
 It's powerful, invisible and you can happily live with it all your life.
 You can tell you're in the confidence trap if you hear yourself say 'I'm useless at maths'.

 The truth is, the vast majority of people who say this aren't useless at maths.
 In fact, they're probably okay but they just don't know it.
 My friend thinks she's 'crap at maths' (her own words), but wow - you should see her work out special offers at the supermarket!

 That's different, I hear you say, but it isn't.
 In fact, working out shopping offers is just maths - and it's not far off GCSE level.